 Comtech Telecommunications Corp.
-(Nasdaq:CMTL) announced today that its Maryland-based subsidiary, Comtech Mobile Datacom Corporation, has been awarded a three-year contract to continue to provide sustainment support for the U.S. Army's Force XXI Battle Command Brigade and Below - Blue Force Tracking ("BFT-1") program, a battle command real-time situational awareness and control system.
-In addition, the U.S. Army agreed to continue to license certain of Comtech's intellectual property ("IP") pursuant to a separate contract.
+(Nasdaq:CMTL) announced today that during its third quarter of fiscal 2017, its Maryland-based subsidiary, Comtech Mobile Datacom Corporation, which is part of Comtech’s Government Solutions segment, has been awarded a five-year contract, with a not-to-exceed value of $42.7 million, to continue to provide sustainment support for the U.S. Army's Project Manager Mission Command (PM MC) - Blue Force Tracking ("BFT-1") program.
+BFT-1 is a battle command real-time situational awareness and control system.

-Fred Kornberg, President and Chief Executive Officer of Comtech Telecommunications Corp., said, "We are pleased that Comtech and the U.S. Army will continue to work together to sustain this critical worldwide military communications system.
-The receipt of these contracts further demonstrates the ongoing importance of the U.S. Army's BFT-1 satellite tracking communication system."
+Fred Kornberg, President and Chief Executive Officer of Comtech Telecommunications Corp., said, "We are pleased that Comtech has again been selected to work together with the U.S. Army to sustain this critical worldwide military communications system.
+The award of this contract further demonstrates the ongoing importance of the U.S. Army's BFT-1 satellite tracking communication system."

 Source: Comtech Telecommunications Corp.